 Do you want to be part of our dynamic team?
 There are student, staff, and instructor positions in University College for individuals who are passionate about assisting students in their transition to college and in creating academic success.
 View open positions below.

 Gateway to College Learning is an opportunity for dedicated faculty, staff, and administrators to teach our newest students how to successfully navigate OU and build a strong foundation for collegiate success.
 Instructors are responsible for addressing common topics such as liberal arts education, learning strategies, library skills, higher-level thinking, academic responsibility, major and career selection, social and emotional intelligence, and personal wellness.
 Through this letter-graded, two-credit-hour elective course, instructors also have an opportunity to share other areas of expertise by teaching a FOCUS section of the course.

 Prospective instructors should have a master’s degree or higher, be knowledgeable of university programs, services, and resources, and have prior experience teaching and/or working with university students.

 Applications for fall 2020 are available now at https://ousurvey.qualtrics.com/jfe/form/SV_beGCXtidvBcTFeR and will close at 5 pm on Friday, March 13, 2020.

 Applicants who have not taught Gateway to College Learning previously will have an interview in addition to the application.
 In addition, mandatory training sessions will be required for all eligible new instructors.

-Returning instructors are required to attend the annual instructor training held in May and supplemental trainings held at various times throughout the summer.
+Returning instructors are required to attend the annual instructor training held on May 13 and supplemental trainings held at various times throughout the summer.